Leotta-38/cafe-hoppers/README.md

 ## What was challenging

-- To decide what tables and columns are needed to make the rating system.
+- To decide what tables and columns are needed to allow users to write comments and post a photo.

 - To implement user-friendly interfaces.